malakapdbqt/In-Silico-Design-and-Characterization-of-Novel-SIRT1-Activators/README.md

 ## Citation

 If you use this workflow or any part of it in your own research, please cite:
-[Author Name].
+[KUMARA BVMS].
 "In Silico Design and Characterization of Novel SIRT1 Activators."
-[Thesis/Institution, Year].
-GitHub repository: [repo URL]

-*(Replace with your actual citation details.)*
+[Will be Updated]

 ---